Skip to Main Content

 How do I prepare my references?

 Do not list a reference without first asking permission.
-In fact, it is a good idea to provide your references with a copy of your completed resume so they can speak knowledgeably about your background and qualifications if a prospective employer contacts them.
+You should provide your references with a copy of your completed resume so they can speak knowledgeably about your background and qualifications if a prospective employer contacts them.

 Other Sections to Include